-The investment you make in recruiting and training contact center agents is significant.
+The investment you make in recruiting and training contact center agents is significant, but what about your agent retention efforts?
 When your agents routinely leave for 25 or 30 cents an hour more at another contact center down the street or across town, that investment is wasted … money down the drain.

 Maintaining customer service levels and controlling operating costs become increasingly difficult when your contact centers are a revolving door of agents coming and going on a seemingly continual basis.
 How can you reduce turnover and see a greater return on the investment you make in your frontline teams?

-Improving your company culture, developing company sponsored community service projects and recruiting volunteers from your staff, initiating annual employee awards and recognition programs, as well as a wide range of other, more general human resource focused efforts can aid in improving retention, loyalty and job satisfaction.
+Improving your company culture, developing company sponsored community service projects and recruiting volunteers from your staff, initiating annual employee awards and recognition programs, as well as a wide range of other, more general human resource focused agent retention efforts can aid in improving retention levels, loyalty and job satisfaction.
 However, these are not the only levers that can be used to drive improvement in your turnover rate over the long term.

 Your approach to workforce management (WFM) and the systems you use can also play a vital role in keeping team members motivated, while increasing their loyalty, engagement and job satisfaction.